AbnerStelmastchuk/AbnerStelmastchuk/README.md

-- 🌱 I’m currently: learning rockeseat ignite course.
-NodeJs, JavaScript and Sql.
-And I desire to work in back-end
+- 🌱 I’m currently: Site Reliability Engineering at NttData
 - 💬 Ask me about: everything what you want to know :).
 In my Email: abnerstelmastchuk@outlook.com
 - 📫 How to reach me: My phone number is (43)999604807.
 And my city is Ribeirão do Pinhal - PR - Brazil
 - 😄 Pronouns: he/his